-Babies born in hospitals have it easy – the hospital certifies Baby’s live birth, and his parents just have to fill out a little paperwork to get the ball rolling.
+Babies born in hospitals have it easy – the hospital certifies Baby’s live birth, and their parents just have to fill out a little paperwork to get the ball rolling.
 Most parents pick their children’s names while they’re still in the hospital and filling out that first rush of paperwork, but you do have the option to wait and name your child later, which some families prefer to having to rush to choose a name.

 However, changing the name on a birth certificate can be a lengthy and involved process, and could help to create confusion in your child’s paperwork for years in the future, so most parents choose to have the name settled before they’re discharged from the hospital.
 Naming early also cuts down on errors in hospitals, since it gives each baby a distinct identity instead of a shared default-name.

 It’s at this time that, depending on the guidelines in your state, unmarried parents will be asked to declare paternity.
 In some states, the father can’t be confirmed in documentation unless he’s physically present, while in others, the mother might be pushed to name a father even if she’s reluctant, for legal reasons.

 Establishing paternity is important even for completely amicable, cohabitating, unmarried parents, because it provides a legal framework in case of emergency, discussions of custody, or inheritance in the case of a parent’s death.